kartenmacherei/engineering-culture/book/core-principles/industry-standards.md

 Examples
 - Coding standards (no need to roll our own)
 - Using libraries and components instead of writing from scratch
 - a Team introduces Shape Up "by the book", but over time learns what works for them and what doesn't.
 Shape Up is just a snapshot of how 37 signals worked at a certain point in time.
 They iterated on the concept for years before that and certainly have iterated further on it after the book was released.
-Be basically create a fork of Shape Up and do our own iterative changes.
+We basically create a fork of Shape Up and do our own iterative changes from then on.
+- Deciding to use a SaaS product instead of a self-hosted solution when there is no strong need for running a part of our platform ourselves
 - This very guide.
 We did not invent any of the techniques and principles described here, but we learned from others and combined existing ideas and solutions in a way that makes sense to us.